frioux/blog/content/posts/supervisors-and-init-systems-1.md

 already we can see something of note about supervisors, or at least those who make them: the people who build them are strange and interesting people.

-The first striking oddity about `daemontools` is it's lack of a real license.
+The first striking oddity about `daemontools` is its lack of a real license.
 That's fine, it is well within djb's rights to do so, but it's not the end.
 Second, there is no public source control.
-This may be more of a marker of it's age than anything else, but I'm not convinced.
+This may be more of a marker of its age than anything else, but I'm not convinced.
 Third, instead of the typical "extract, `./configure`, `make`" installation method, `daemontools` completely skips the typical `./configure` running (and indeed generation via autoconf or